-In 2022, there are nine facilities and ten light sources (including X-ray free electron lasers) in operation in Japan.
+In 2023, there are nine facilities and ten light sources (including X-ray free electron lasers) in operation in Japan.
 Three of these facilities, Photon Factory, UVSOR of Institute for Molecular Science, and HiSOR of Hiroshima University, are collaborating as synchrotron radiation facilities for academic purposes.

-Beamlines of Photon Factory As of 2022, there are 48 beamlines, 39 in the PF ring and 9 in the PF-AR.
+Beamlines of Photon Factory

+As of 2023, there are a total of 48 beamlines: 39 in the PF ring (including those under construction or planned) and 9 in the PF-AR.

-Proposing future light sources using the world's most advanced accelerator technology Photon Factory is currently discussing a new light source accelerator suitable for a world-class accelerator research institute.
+Proposing future light sources using the world's most advanced accelerator technology

+Photon Factory is currently discussing a new light source accelerator suitable for a world-class accelerator research institute.
 The "Hybrid Ring" is a new concept of synchrotron radiation accelerator in which two types of beams, an ultra-high performance single-pass beam and a high-performance, general-purpose storage beam, coexist, allowing selective and simultaneous use of the two types of beams.